orisai/object-mapper/docs/README.md

 > For PHP 8.1+, check [BackedEnum rule](#backedenum-rule)

-Expects any of values from given list
+Expects any of cases from given list

 ```php
 use Orisai\ObjectMapper\Attributes\Expect\ArrayEnumValue;